-So I did the unthinkable, and asked my family members what to give them for Christmas, birthdays, or any other holiday.
-But I did’t ask just anybody.
 I asked the people who really don’t need another trinket.
-I asked the people that go ahead and get what they want when they want it without a second thought.
+The people that go ahead and get what they want when they want it without a second thought.

-Yes, I asked the hard-to-buy for members what they would actually want to get as gifts.
+Yes, I asked the hardest-to-buy for members what they would actually want to get as gifts.
+And I’m sharing their answers with you, because it’s a lot more fun to give a gift when you don’t have to ask what she wants.

 Anchor Hocking Apothecary Jars